Applicant Outreach Toolkit

 - What is the political sensitivity of this project?

 - How inclined are community members to accept this project based on past area experience?

-- Do you anticipate there will be a level of disagreement between stakeholders?
+- Do you anticipate there will be a level of disagreement between interested parties?

-- Are there decisions that will be open for input from stakeholders?
+- Are there decisions that will be open for input from interested parties?